mozilla/data-docs/src/cookbooks/data_modeling/using_aggregates.md

 #### A Materialized View is suitable when:

-- Your goal is to aggregate data in real-time (for example, for implementing real-time monitoring of certain metrics)
+- Your goal is to aggregate data in real-time (for example, for implementing real-time monitoring of certain metrics).
 - The results can be based on shredded data (tables with client_id).
 - The view will be queried directly or used as a source for other analysis.
 - Change control is _not_ required or is already implemented in the base table.
 This can be verified by looking for the label `change_controlled: true` in the table's metadata.